Hegemonic masculinity: Criticisms

 As the earliest model of this concept grew, so did the scrutiny and criticisms surrounding it.
 The following principal criticisms have been identified since debate about the concept began in the early 1990s.

 Underlying concept of masculinity

-The underlying concept of masculinity has been argued as flawed from both a realist and a poststructuralist point of view.
-To Jeff Hearn, the concept of masculinity is blurred, uncertain in its meaning, and tends to deemphasize issues of power and domination.
-To Alan Petersen, the concept of masculinity is flawed because it reduces the character of men or imposes a false unity of a fluid and contradictory reality.
-The concept of masculinity is criticized for being framed within a heteronormative conception of gender that oversimplified male-female difference and ignores differences and exclusions within the gender categories.
+Some have asserted the fundamental idea of masculinity is seen as a flawed concept.
+Jeff Hearn and Alan Peterson have argued their views on masculinity.
+Hearn suggested the concept of masculinity is minimizing the concerning issues of male dominance, while Peterson argues the concept is creating a false idea of men, and furthering the separation of genders.
 The concept of masculinity is said to rest logically on a dichotomization of sex (biological) and gender (cultural) and thus marginalizes or naturalizes the body.
 Harry Brod observes that there is a tendency in the field of men's studies to proceed as if women were not a relevant part of the analysis and therefore to analyse masculinities by looking only at men and relations among men.
 Therefore, a consistently relational approach to gender is being called upon.